Mcneelsh/CS361Microservice/README.md

 # CS361Microservice
 Microservice

+All communication through this microservice is done through reading/writing to text files.
+A run command file and an output file are defined.

 To request data, you must read the "outputfile.txt" file To seperate the string of numbers, each number is seperate by a space.
 Use a delimiter function to break these apart into individual numbers.